 Student support services

 SAE has a range of services to support students during their studies.
-The Student Services team assists with learning support, administration support, student wellbeing, as well as supporting students with disabilities.
+The Student Services team assists with learning support, administration support and student wellbeing, as well as supporting students with disabilities.

 To be offered a place in a course you must meet the course entrance requirements and be selected in competition with other eligible applicants.
 SAE admission criteria vary depending on the course chosen.
 Check the course description for entry requirements relevant to that program and visit the SAE website.